ifremer-bioinformatics/ToolDirectory/scripts/README.md

 ./generateWebPage.py -i ../template/template.html -p <directory>

 where:
-     directory: target directory to place generate HTML fil
+     directory: target directory to place generate HTML file
 ```

 ## Use of script to manage project

 To collect all "tool.properties" files of a software repository, use `collect-tool-properties.sh`.
-No arguments required, simply edit the script before use (very simple to do).
+No arguments required, simply edit the script before use (very simple to do: edit variables SOURCE_DIR and TARGET_DIR).